 In July 1968, we moved to Boise, and I joined Troop 119.
 On August 4–10, I went with the troop to Camp Billy Rice.
 The scoutmaster was John Neal.
 He had been a scout leader for many years and had received the Silver Buffalo award.
 I already had most of my Eagle earned and I received it on March 29, 1969.
 At that court of honor, Brother John Warnick, a scout executive and member of our ward, presented me the award.
 I gave my mother an eagle scarf.
 It was her second; my brother had also given her one.
 I later earned two palms—just enough to beat my brother Jeff.

 July 13–23, 1969, I went to the National Boy Scout Jamboree at Farragut State Park, Idaho.
-(See Jamboree-History-1969-07-16-22 and Jamboree troop photo.)
+See history of our troop at the jamboree.
 Our troop, number 30, held several organizational meetings in the basement of the Presbyterian Church on Tenth and State streets in Boise, beginning February 1 and every two weeks after that.
 Many other troops went to the Jamboree just to have fun, but our scoutmaster, Wes Sherrill, encouraged us to be a winning troop.
 We put effort into our campsite, including an impressive gateway entrance.
 Afterward, our scoutmaster told us that our troop had been rated the number one troop at the Jamboree.
 If it was true, it was quite an honor.

 Friends who also attended the Jamboree included Ernie Webb, Bob Peck, and Scott Smith.